 – Kyle Alsup, Principal, Del Norte Elementary School

-Construction was successfully coordinated to minimize interruption to instruction and to ensure safety of occupants and visitors.
+Construction successfully coordinated to minimize interruption to instruction and ensure safety of occupants and visitors.

-A/E team collaborated closely with the school district, community and neighborhood.
+Collaboration with NM PSFA, the school district, community and neighborhood.

-Remote locale, long distance project delivery and coordination
+Remote locale, long distance project coordination and delivery